Jettcodey/TikTok-Downloader/README.md

 - [x] Download Images Without Watermark.
 - [x] Download Videos & Images from Links in a Text File.
 - [x] Download All Videos from a User-Profile.
-- [ ] Download All Images from a User-Profile Without Watermark.
+- [x] Download All Images from a User-Profile Without Watermark.
 - [x] System Default Browser Support
 - [ ] Multi-Webbrowser Support
+    - [x] Google Chrome
+    - [x] Microsoft Edge <-- Does the Job but the Browser doesn't Fully close after the download is finished, thats Microsofts fault.
+    - [ ] Mozilla Firefox <-- Doesn't work for some reason, still investigating.
+    - [ ] Opera GX <-- <-- Doesn't work for some reason, still investigating.
+    - [ ] Brave <-- Not tested yet.
+    - [x] Chromium <-- Not tested yet, but should work.
 - [ ] Make the GUI Better.